mattermost/docs/source/help/messaging/formatting-text.rst

     :alt: Mattermost
     :name: Mattermost Icon

-Inline image displayed at 50 pixels wide and the height adjusted to suit
+In-line image displayed at 50 pixels wide and the height adjusted to suit

 .. code-block:: none